Grid data sharing explained

 Why grid data sharing is important

 Most of the world has agreed to reduce carbon emissions in order to prevent future environmental catastrophe.
-There are numerous factors that will impact this drive to reduce emissions, including incorporating new, cleaner sources of energy, improving grid efficiency, and reducing unnecessary usage.
-However, these changes don’t have to come at the cost of higher prices or poorer service delivery.
+The drive to reduce emissions can be affected by various factors, such as utilizing cleaner sources of energy, maximizing grid efficiency, and decreasing unnecessary energy utilization… However, these changes don’t have to come at the cost of higher prices or poorer services.
 In fact, it’s the opposite — better planning, greater efficiency, and cheaper energy sources can lower prices, provide higher ROI, and improve service for end-users.

 Grid data sharing can enable all of this.
 Here are some of the ways how:

-• Incorporating DERs: The future of energy production is one that moves away from a centralized generation system towards one that incorporates distributed energy resources (DERs) into the power grid.
-This requires an overhaul of the previous, one-way flow of energy and data into a two-way flow system that can include energy production from all sources, including smaller wind or solar producers.
+• Incorporating DERs: Incorporating DERs: The future of energy production is one that moves away from a centralized generation system towards one that incorporates distributed energy resources (DERs) into the power grid.
+The existing, linear energy and data transmission process must be restructured to accommodate a two-way system, which can incorporate energy production from any source, including small-scale wind and solar sources.

-• Customer self-monitoring: The more customers know about how they’re using energy, the better decisions they are able to make to decrease unnecessary load and reduce their own bills.
+• Customer self-monitoring: The more detail and data customers have on t how they’re using energy, the better decisions they are able to make to decrease unnecessary load and reduce their own bills.
 Pacific Gas and Electric (PG&E), in response to rules set out by the California Public Utilities Commission, created a detailed energy hub for customers.
-This hub provided them with grid data sharing capability that allowed them to monitor their own usage and share that data with third-parties.
+By using this hub, they can access grid and utility data sharing capabilities to track their own consumption and share the information with third parties.

 Barriers to grid data sharing

-There are, however, a number of obstacles that widespread grid data sharing faces, which could delay or derail efforts to improve energy efficiency and provision.
+There are, however, a number of obstacles that widespread grid data sharing faces, which could delay or derail efforts to improve energy efficiency and collaboration.

 Data compliance

 Compliance has become a major issue across all verticals where data is used, not just in the energy sector.
-Regulations such as the EU’s GDPR and California’s CCPA place strict rules on how data can be collected, who it can be shared with, and what it can be used for.
-In the case of grid data sharing, this can be especially applicable as personally identifiable information like names and addresses of customers are prominent.
-Supplementary information, such as energy usage or home occupancy patterns, can also provide criminals with information on which households to target.
+The EU’s GDPR and California’s CCPA have imposed stringent regulations on the collection, sharing, and utilization of data.
+In the case of grid data sharing, this is especially relevant as personally identifiable information like names and addresses of customers are prominent.
+Without checks in place, criminals could use supplementary information, such as energy usage or home occupancy patterns, to identify households to target if the data is not protected properly.

 Limited applicability

 The “grid” in grid data sharing encompasses tens or hundreds of thousands of data points, including IoT devices, electrical transformers, power plants, and home users.
 When taking so much data into account, the interoperability of it all becomes an issue.
-One of the major challenges facing successful grid data sharing is how to bring data in various formats into a cohesive and unified image of the energy grid that others can easily tap into and use.
+One of the major challenges facing successful data sharing is how to use grid technology to bring data and usage information in various formats into a cohesive image of the energy grid that others can easily tap into and use.

 Inherent risk